-With regard to the question of jurisdiction under the Genocide Convention, the Court, after examining the acts imputed by Serbia and Montenegro to the Respondent, found that it was not in a position to conclude, at that stage of the proceedings, that those acts were capable of coming within the provisions of the Genocide Convention, and therefore that "Article IX of the Convention, invoked by Yugoslavia, cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in this case" (ibid., p.
-273, para.
-40).
+"not in a position to find, at this stage of the proceedings, that the acts imputed by Yugoslavia to the Respondent are capable of coming within the provisions of the Genocide Convention; and [that] Article IX of the Convention, invoked by Yugoslavia, cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in this case" (I.C.J.
+Reports 1999 (I), p.
+373, para.
+28).